thomasjbradley/micromodel/README.md

 ### isValid()

-`isValid()` — validates the information in the object against the field constraints.
+Validates the information in the object against the field constraints.

+The method will return `true` if the form is valid, and a collection of Symfony\Form error messages if invalid.

 ```php
 <?php